vlookok/DevOpsNUSProj/README.md

 The functions to show are:
 1. Commit changes to code
 2. Auto send a Telegram notification of new commit and start of Build/Publish/Deploy
-3. Auto Build as Docker
-4. Auto Publish
+3. test npm ci - installs dependencies directly from package-lock.json and uses package.json only to validate that there are no mismatched versions.
+4. test npm install - install all its dependencies.
+Rreads package.json to create a list of dependencies
+5. Build the docker file
+6. Push the image to Google Cloud Run
-5. Auto Deploy to Google Cloud Run
+7. Deploy the docker image at Google Cloud Run
+8. Run the docker image
-6. Send a Telegram notificaiton of complete of deployment to Google Cloud Run
+9. Send a Telegram notificaiton of complete of deployment to Google Cloud Run
-7. (Setup a monitoring of backend )

 Steps:
 a.
 Change the existing backend program using Azure MySQL server to SQLite & Test the backend program